mredig/markdownrepo/README.md

 ### Todo
 * alphabetize search results
-* refactor permalink to happen before any processing if it doesnt exist in doc yet (ruining image links)
 * create pop up link (next to permalink that makes it easy to pop out into new window)